-These Keto Pumpkin Pancakes are Low Carb, Gluten Free and bursting with fall flavor.
+This Keto Pumpkin Pancake Recipe is naturally gluten Free and bursting with fall flavor.
 This super simple coconut flour based recipe will satisfy your sweet tooth, without a sugar or carb overload!
 These festive fall pancakes are something that the whole family will love.
 This recipe can easily be modified to fit a paleo diet as well.
-Say hello to your new favorite healthy autumn breakfast!
+Say hello to your new favorite autumnal low carb breakfast!

 When fall officially rolls in, we are quick to get to our pumpkin routines!
 We are also huge fans of making keto pancakes for breakfast.
-If you’re looking for a classic and super easy pancake recipe, check out these fluffy keto coconut flour pancakes.
-These pancakes are extra special, because we add pumpkin puree and pumpkin pie spice, along with some (optional) collagen peptides for some extra protein and nutrients.
-These delicious pumpkin pancakes are low carb, keto, nut free and gluten free.
-We added in a couple of paleo swaps as well.
+These pancakes are extra special with plenty of pumpkin puree and pumpkin pie spice.
+Naturally gluten free, nut free, low carb, and can be made with a few simple swaps for dairy free as well.

 - Baking powder